radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

     unifprioralpha      1
     updatefreq          10000
     usepopinfo          0
 > **Note:** Don't worry about trying to understand all of these parameters at this time.
 The defaults are sensible.
-But do notice that the `burnin` and `numreps` here are still well below the values you'd use in real analysis.
+But do notice that the `burnin` and `numreps` here are still well below the values you'd use in real analysis, typically more on the order of 1 million for `numreps`.

 ### Submit many jobs to run in parallel
 The function `run()` distributes jobs to run on the cluster via the `ipyparallel` backend.
 It takes a number of arguments.
 The first, `kpop`, is the number of populations.
 The second, `nreps`, is the number of replicated runs to perform.
 Each rep has a different random seed, and if you entered a mapfile for your STRUCTURE object then it will subsample unlinked SNPs independently in each replicate.
 The `seed` argument can be used to make the replicate analyses reproducible (i.e. a STRUCTURE run using the same SNPs and started with the same seed will always produce the same results).
 The `extraparams.seed` parameter will be generated from this for each replicate.
 And finally, provide it the `ipyclient` object that we created above.
 The STRUCTURE object will store an *asynchronous results object* for each job that is submitted so that we can query whether the jobs are finished.
 Using a simple for-loop we'll submit 10 replicate jobs to run at three different values of K.